 The Presidential Determination (PD)

 The Refugee Act of 1980 formalized the refugee resettlement system in the United States, creating the Bureau of Population, Refugees, and Migration and the Office of Refugee Resettlement.
-It authorizes the President, after consultations with Congress, to determine the annual cap on refugee admissions for the following fiscal year.
+It authorizes the President, in consultation with Congress, to determine the annual cap on refugee admissions for the following fiscal year.
 The average ceiling set by presidents since the program’s inception in 1980 has been 95,000 refugees.

-Increasing the PD would allow the United States to assist more of the most vulnerable, those who remain at-risk even after having fled the immediate threat in their home countries, including: women-headed households, unaccompanied refugee children, LGBTI refugees, religious minorities, and individuals with significant medical needs.
+Increasing the PD would allow the United States to assist more of the world's most vulnerable refugees, those who remain at-risk even after having fled the immediate threat in their home countries, including: women-headed households, unaccompanied refugee children, LGBTI refugees, religious minorities, and individuals with significant medical needs.

 By accepting fewer refugees, the United States is failing to support front-line refugee hosting states, which contributes to the destabilization of valuable allies.
 Countries that are shouldering most of the refugee flow - like Jordan, Turkey, and Lebanon - are already struggling to accommodate them.
 Accepting more refugees supports the stability of U.S. allies and eases the strain on smaller countries that have welcomed refugees in unprecedented numbers and spent millions caring for them.

 Refugees are the most vetted population coming to the United States.
-The Department of State and the Department of Homeland Security share responsibility for screening refugee applicants.
-Biographic and biometric data are vetted against multiple intelligence databases.
-The entire process from referral to the United States to completion of security checks takes 18-24 months, on average.
+The Department of State and the Department of Homeland Security share responsibility for screening refugee applicants, and use biographic and biometric data to vet individuals against multiple intelligence databases.
+The entire process from referral to the United States to completion of security checks takes an average of 18-24 months.

 Providing a safe haven for refugees means adequately funding the USRAP which provides assistance to newly arrived refugees while they become self-sufficient.
 Additionally, this funding assists the local communities that welcome refugees.
 HIAS advocates on behalf of refugee and asylum related funding accounts.

 Integral to refugee self-sufficiency and care of unaccompanied minors is funding from accounts within the Labor, Health and Human Services, Education, and Related Agencies accounts (Labor-HHS).
 The Office of Refugee Resettlement (ORR) in the Department of Health and Human Services provides services that assist with the integration, health, and self-sufficiency of refugees.
 Programs like the public-private partnership Matching Grant program assist refugees to enter the workforce without utilizing federal or state assistance programs.
-ORR also supports health promotion, financial literacy and integration programs, and human trafficking survivor programs.
+ORR also supports health promotion, financial literacy and integration programs, and programs for survivors of human trafficking.
 Additionally, these accounts support Special Immigrant Visa recipients (SIVs), which are reserved for Iraqi and Afghan citizens whose affiliations with the United States endangered their lives.

-The Policy and Advocacy team works closely with our Community Engagement department to engage in local, grassroots advocacy, with the American Jewish community.
+The Policy and Advocacy team works closely with our Community Engagement department to engage the American Jewish community in local, grassroots advocacy.
 Visit our webpage to learn about volunteer opportunities, find resources, attend an event, or take action to support refugees and asylum seekers.
 To learn more about how to become a Welcoming Congregation, please click here.

 HIAS also works with a resettlement partners throughout the United States to support the integration of refugees and asylees and to advocate on their behalf.
-To see our resettlement partners, click here.
+To find out where our resettlement partners are, click here.

 HIAS participates in Refugee Council USA a coalition of 25 U.S.-based non-governmental organizations dedicated to refugee protection, welcome, and excellence in the U.S. refugee resettlement program.

 For another example of HIAS’ work with local communities, check out The Linking Communities Project.
-To combat anti-refugee sentiment, HIAS and partner refugee organizations created The Linking Communities Project to support innovative local initiatives that highlight the benefits of refugee resettlement.
+This program helps combat anti-refugee sentiment and supports innovative local initiatives that highlight the benefits of refugee resettlement.